 Toilets and toilet paper

 Toilets on Kilimanjaro are notoriously bad.
-You can decide to brave the toilets or you could request that your tour operator organize a portable loo which will be carried and setup at each camp by a porter.
+You can decide to brave the toilets or you could request that your tour operator organise a portable loo which will be carried and setup at each camp by a porter.
 This is completely up to you.
 We have used both and although a portable loo is pleasant, we feel it removes the authenticity of trekking on Mount Kilimanjaro.
 Portable loos can usually be hired for approximately $150-$200.
 You will also need to bring your own toilet paper – one roll should be sufficient.
+Please note: some tour operators include a portable loo as standard on their treks – our recommended operator includes a portable toilet on all their treks.

 Book / Kindle